 of your income and expenses, assets and debts and your credit

 rating.
-Start thinking about ways you may be able to reduce
+Think about ways you can cut expenses to reduce your debts

 - Attitudes to spending and saving: Are you a

 spender or saver?
 What about your partner?
 Your background and